SaurabhRajendra7584/sd-user-registration-form/README.md

 - **HTML5** - For the structure (kept it semantic and clean)
 - **Tailwind CSS** - My first time using this framework, and I love how fast I could style everything!
-- **Vanilla JavaScript** - No frameworks, just pure JS.
+- **JavaScript** - No frameworks, just pure JS.
 I wanted to really understand the fundamentals
 - **localStorage** - For saving user data locally in the browser

 ## The Technical Stuff I Figured Out 🤓